aws-powertools/powertools-lambda-dotnet/docs/utilities/batch-processing.md

 description: Utility
 ---
 ???+ warning
 	**This utility is currently in developer preview** and is intended strictly for feedback and testing purposes **and not for production workloads**.
 The version and all future versions tagged with the `-preview` suffix should be treated as not stable.
-Until this utility is [General Availability](https://github.com/aws-powertools/powertools-lambda-dotnet/milestone/3) we may introduce significant breaking changes and improvements in response to customers feedback.
+Until this utility is [General Availability](https://github.com/aws-powertools/powertools-lambda-dotnet/milestone/4) we may introduce significant breaking changes and improvements in response to customer feedback.

 <!-- markdownlint-disable MD013 -->